Skyscanner/full-stack-recruitment-test/README.md

 ## Task

+We have placed a number of helpful todos inside the code to help get you started, the main items we are looking for are:

 - Fetch flight results from the provided `flights.json` and format them into client readable results.

 - Use the returned data to display a page of results that matches the given design.